pivotal-cf/docs-pks/console-compute-profile.hbs.md

 ---

-This topic describes how to manage compute profiles in the VMware Tanzu Kubernetes Grid Integrated Edition Management Console (TKGI MC) on vSphere.
+This topic describes how to manage compute profiles in the {{  vars.product_full }} Management Console (TKGI MC) on vSphere.

 ## <a id='overview'></a>Overview